darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/3-ApprovalWorkflow/README.md

 ![](images/s3public.png)

 5. Click Next, Next and upload.
-6. Replace [Your name or username]-dl-web in the URL below with the name of your S3 bucket that is hosint index.html
+6. Replace [Your name or username]-dl-web in the URL below with the name of your S3 bucket that is hosting index.html
 ```
 http://[Your name or username]-dl-web.s3-website-us-east-1.amazonaws.com
 ```
 7. You should see approval page like one below:
 ![](images/approvalwebsite.png)

 ## Completion
 You have successfully created state machine in StepFunction, API Gateway and approval website to manage the approval workflow for images coming from Deeplens.
 In the next [Bringing it All Together](../4-BringingItAllTogether), you will learn create lambda function to initiate workflow.